cephalopods text index | photo index

 What are bobtail and bottletail squids?
 They are molluscs (Phylum Mollusca) like snails, slugs and clams; and cephalopods (Class Cephalopoda) which include octopuses.
 They belong to the Suborder Sepiolida.
 Bobtail squids belong to the Family Sepiolidae while Bottletail squids belong to the Family Sepiadariidae.

-Features: 3-6cm.
+Features: 2-4cm.
 These squids are generally rather spherical with a pair of rounded fins that make them look a little like an aquatic version of Dumbo the Flying Elephant!
-Most are bottom-dwelling, burying themselves during the day and only coming out at night.
 These squids can only be positively identified by examining the arm and suckers of the males.
 Females are difficult to identify.

 Changi, Jun 05